abrgr/ulvm/README.md

 Scopes are templates for scope instances, which may contain state.
 A scope instance could be a process, a machine, a docker container, or even a datacenter.
 All state must be declared in the scope's initializer.

 Flows are stateless.
-A flow is analogous to a function (and should NOT have any static variables).
+A flow is analogous to a function (WITHOUT any static variables).

 # The open compiler